ArnabBanik-repo/VTOP-File-Renamer/README.md

 - Run the .exe file, sit back and relax
 - Your downloaded course materials will be handled automatically

+## Recommended Use
+- Pin the executable to your taskbar
+- Once you download your zip file, just click the pinned executable on your taskbar

 ## Contributors
 - Arnab Banik